FlamingNineteen/RichPresenceWUPS/README.md

 Elapsed time may not show up correctly because of your Wii U's time.
 To offset the elapsed time that shows up in Discord by a certain amount of hours, open the plugin configuration menu and change the setting.
 If elapsed time displays `0:00:00`, you need to change the setting to a negative number.
 If elapsed time displays hours ahead of your actual play time, you need to change the setting to a positive number.

+## Contribute
+The plugin is missing images of many Wii U games.
+If you are interested in adding game images, and have a Github account, check out the [image repository](https://github.com/flamingnineteen/RichPresenceWUPS-DB) for this plugin.

 ## Building
 For specifics on building either the plugin or the executable, please check the respective directories.